 "When the disciples saw Jesus, they worshiped him, and they doubted." --Matthew 28:17

 Worship at St. Paul is about Jesus.
 With Jesus and his cross at the center, there is room for doubt and faith and all kinds of people.
-Worship, like the life of faith, is about participation, not perfect.
+Worship, like the life of faith, is about participation, not perfection.

-What to expect
+What to Expect

 The sanctuary and the chapel are up the stairs or the elevator to the first floor.
 Sunday school classrooms and choir room are on the second floor.

 Come as yourself, as you are.